BLACKPINK Part 2 — How Four Girls Conquered the World: The Rise

 From the highest K-pop girl group chart position in history to headlining Coachella — the complete story of how BLACKPINK broke every barrier the music industry put in front of them.

-In April 2019, BLACKPINK walked onto the Coachella stage.
+In April 2019, BLACKPINK walked onto a stage at Coachella.

 It had taken them three years to get there.
 But the story of how they got there starts in 2016, with two songs that nobody expected to hit the way they did.